-during the earliest days of the Abbasid rule the original inscription on the Dome of the Rock authenticating its maker and the date of its commencement or completion - provided it really ever existed - began to be exposed to the factors that were able to render it either lost or replaced on purpose.
-Quite often afterward, much restoration and improvement work has been done to the structure, the first occasion coming to pass as quickly as after the caliph Abū Ja'far al-Manṣūr had gone and was succeeded by his son al-Mahdī when yet another earthquake struck the region.
-As far as the inscription is concerned, however, it should have been repeatedly retained, but for sure every time in accordance with the builders' and patrons' version of the historical episodes closely associated with the building of the Dome of the Rock - as well as the al-Aqṣā Mosque - and in accordance with the overall conditions that surrounded it.
-After all, the existing confusion in modern scholarship pertaining to the exact history of the Dome of the Rock is anything but a doing of modern scholars, it is part of the befuddled legacy bequeathed by the classical Muslim scholarship.
+What's more, Ibn Kathir (1985) reported that the 'Abbasid caliph Abu Ja'far al-Mansur in 140/757 restored the al-Aqsa Mosque, including the Dome of the Rock, after he had found much of it in ruins as a result of an earthquake.
+Having finished the job, the caliph wrote on the Dome, on the side facing the giblah gateway: "Commander of the believers, 'Abd al-Malik, ordered its construction after it has been taken apart (ba'da tash'ithihi) in 62?/681" If this somewhat confusing account proves anything, then it proves that as early as during the earliest days of the Abbasid rule the original inscription on the Dome of the Rock, authenticating its maker and the date of its commencement or completion - provided it really ever existed - began to be exposed to the factors that were able to render it either lost or replaced on purpose.
+Quite often afterwards, much restoration and improvement work has been done to the structure, the first occasion coming to pass as quickly as after the caliph Abu Ja'far al-Mansur had gone and was succeeded by his son al-Mahdi when yet another earthquake struck the region.
+As far as the inscription is concerned, however, it should have been repeatedly retained, but for sure every time in accordance with the builders' and patrons' version of the historical episodes closely associated with the building of the Dome of the Rock - as well as the al-Aqsa Mosque - and in accordance with the overall conditions that surrounded it.
+After all, the existing confusion in modern scholarship pertaining to the exact history of the Dome of the Rock is anything but a doing of modern scholars; it is part of the befuddled legacy bequeathed by the classical Muslim scholarship.

-And to end with, it is quite an astonishment why the celebrated traveler Nāṣir Khusraw in the mid-11th century failed to refer to the controversial inscription while giving quite a comprehensive description of the Dome of the Rock, whereas a number of less relevant and apparently smaller in size inscriptions scattered all over the complex could not escape his attention.
-On no account could he overlook the thing; he must have seen it but maybe its content did not appeal to him.
+Lastly, it is quite an astonishment why the celebrated traveler Naser Khosraw in the mid-11th century failed to refer to the controversial inscription while giving quite a comprehensive description of the Dome of the Rock, whereas a number of less relevant and apparently smaller in size inscriptions scattered all over the complex could not escape his attention.
+(Khosraw, 1986) On no account could he overlook the thing.
+He must have seen it, but perhaps its content did not appeal to him.
 Still, he would have had no reason to omit mentioning it completely.

 Thus, one of the theories that could be advanced as a likely answer to the puzzle is that there was no then any inscription whatsoever to the effect of the building's history or its originator.
-Who scrapped the original inscription - if it was ever there - and why, and when the one we see today was produced and by whom, would be just too much to ask bearing in mind all the complications in connection with the subject matter.
+Who scrapped the original inscription - if it was ever there - and why, and when the one we see today was produced and by whom, would be just too much to ask, bearing in mind all the complications in connection with the subject matter.